 Primaseller: Inventory management software

-Centralized and synchronized inventory for multi-store, multi-channel businesses selling online and offline.
+Centralized and synchronized inventory for multi-store, multi-channel businesses selling online and offline or offering dropshipping.

 Whether it is a webcart like WooCommerce vs Shopify, or marketplaces like Amazon and eBay – your inventory needs to be accurate and it needs to be synchronized.